Ruddernation-Designs/website/README.md

 # website
 Ruddernation Designs website.
-This is my website that is live, so any edits here will show on the website.
+This is a simple look for your website, I'm currently using this on my main website.

 https://www.ruddernation.com